 Key events, including the GSD’s Diploma Ceremony, the GSD’s Awards Ceremony and Class Day Address, and the Harvard Yard university-wide ceremony, will also be available by live public webcast for anyone unable to attend in person.

-The GSD’s webcasts will include live English captions and simultaneous automated translated captions will be available on separate links in Chinese – Traditional, Chinese – Simplified, Greek, Hindi, Japanese, Korean, Persian, and Spanish.
+The GSD’s webcasts will include live English captions and simultaneous automated translated captions will be available on separate links in multiple languages.
 These can be viewed on cell phones by those attending in person, as well as being available for remote viewers of the livestreams.
+Planned languages will include Chinese – Traditional, Chinese – Simplified, Greek, Hindi, Japanese, Korean, Persian, and Spanish; additional languages may be added with advance request.

 The GSD’s Class Day and Commencement ceremonies will be held in the Gund back yard (Gund Garden).